 Thanks for taking the time to check out my page!

+On January 24, 2014, I felt a huge jolt in my side, and since that exact moment, I haven't lived a day free from pain since.
 The rest of my second semester of college I spent in and out of the emergency room.
 Every week, multiple times a week.
-I was throwing up 7x a day, had intense pain in my right side and nobody could tell me why.
-This has continued to today in 2019.
+I wasn't able to keep food down because of this intense pain on my right side and no doctor could tell me why (and still can't).

-That first year of college, I had to drop out of international university trips including a volunteer project in Mexico, Birthright in Israel, and studying abroad in Australia in a matter of months.
+During my first year of college, I had to drop out of international university trips including a volunteer project in Mexico, Birthright in Israel, and studying abroad in Australia in a matter of months.
 I was devastated and even more so because I had no answers.

-5 years later, I still don't have a diagnosis.
+6 years later, I still don't have a diagnosis.

 However. . .